 The best way to store these pumpkin muffins is on the counter in an airtight container.
 This way, they will remain moist and delicious.

 You can also store the muffins in the freezer and warm up whenever you want a delicious pumpkin muffin.
+Freeze the muffins for up to 2 months in freezer safe bags.

 Other Pumpkin Recipes You’ll Love